 Our soil lab performs more than four thousand soil corrosivity measurements per year.
 Based on soil chemistry and corrosivity we can determine an estimated remaining life by predictive modeling.

+Team Matergenics will be at the site of water main break immediately for soil analysis, failure analysis and corrosion risk assessment due to stray current that may cause the water line break.
 We also design and install cathodic protection systems to protect these assets, which can add 20 years to their remaining life.
 I have attached our publication regarding the cast iron graphitization sensor, a Matergenics’ brochure, and several publications

 The properties of iron that could be used to detect graphitization or other localized corrosion phenomena include ductility, electrical resistivity, or acoustic properties, such as ultrasonic sound velocity or attenuation.
 However, assessing ductility, by nature, involves destruction of the sample.
 Acoustical methods cannot be used with coated pipes due to the fact that it requires surface contact with bare, clean metal.